aadityachapagain/aadityachapagain.github.io/content/articles/tracking_training.md

 wandb login
 ```

-To Programetically login you can use following code:
+To Programatically login you can use following code:

 ```python
 WANDB_API_KEYS = "<your api keys here>"